Have an Awesome Date Night in Hilton Head Island, SC While Your Kids Play at the Art Cafe

 Taking advantage of date night

-Kids Night Out is offered year-round but is more popular during the summer months and holidays.
-They run on Mondays, Tuesdays, Thursdays, and Fridays from 5:45 pm – 7:15 pm.
-Reservations are required and kids of all ages, except those that need diapers changed, can go.
-A reservation will be made at Rockfish for the same night and time you reserve your Kids Night Out spot.
+Kids Night Out is offered during the summer months and for reserved groups.
+They run on Mondays, Tuesdays, and Wednesday evenings from 5:45 pm – 7:15 pm.
+The Art cafe requires reservations and kids of all ages.
+A reservation will be put on the books at Rockfish for the same night and time you reserve your Kids Night Out spot.

 If you want to enjoy painting plus a side of excellent food and drink at the same time, the Art Cafe offers that as well.
-You can choose items from the Rockfish menu to be served while you are painting pottery.
+You can choose items from the Rockfish menu to be enjoy while you are painting pottery.
 This family thought of everything.
-This is also an awesome rainy day activity!
+This is also an awesome rainy-day activity!

-Hours at the Art Cafe are Monday – Friday from 11 am – 7 pm, Saturday from 11 am – 5 pm, and Sunday from Noon – 5 pm.
-There is a flat fee of $8/person to cover paint, materials, kiln and glaze plus whatever the cost is of what you choose to paint.
-Rockfish is open 4-9 pm daily and their happy hour is from 4-6 pm Monday – Friday.
+Hours at the Art Cafe are Monday – Friday from 11 am – 7 pm, Saturday from 11 am – 5 pm, and Sunday from Noon – 4 pm.
+There is a flat fee of $8/person to cover paint, materials, kiln, and glaze plus whatever the cost is of what you choose to paint.

 Both places are located at: